AlexJReid/blog/content/posts/monoblok/index.md

 Without an LVC, you can subscribe to `temp.*.*.stable` but you'll only see values as they change.
 If the kitchen has been quiet for ten minutes, the dashboard shows nothing for the kitchen until the next publish.

 With monoblok, the dashboard subscribes to `$LVC.temp.*.*.stable`.
-The broker delivers the most recent cached value for every matching subject right away, then transitions to live streaming.
+The broker delivers the most recent cached value for every matching subject right away, then switches to live streaming.
 One subscription, no race condition, no separate snapshot service.
 Open the tab, see the current state, watch it update.

 The same trick works for the alerts subject.
 A new on-call engineer joining mid-shift can subscribe to `$LVC.temp.*.*.alert` and immediately see whatever the last alert was, rather than waiting for the next one to fire.